guillaume-acard/web-tech-tips/readme.md

 So the common question is: _React_, _Angular_ or _Vue_?
 Well the awnser for to this one is simple: __React__!!!

 Why?
-Its of course a question of taste but if you want to leverage the most a large community, bet on _React_.
+It's of course a question of taste but if you want to leverage the most a large community, bet on _React_.
 A simple way to look at it is: [React vs Angular vs Vue](https://www.npmtrends.com/react-vs-@angular/core-vs-vue), still not conviced?
-Check: [2018.stateofjs.com/front-end-frameworks](https://2018.stateofjs.com/front-end-frameworks/overview/), _Angular_ has a large portion of `Used it, would not use it again` and thats not a good sign...
+Check: [2018.stateofjs.com/front-end-frameworks](https://2018.stateofjs.com/front-end-frameworks/overview/), _Angular_ has a large portion of `Used it, would not use it again` and that's not a good sign...

 To create a new _React App_, nothing better than the [Create-React-App](https://github.com/facebook/create-react-app) tool.
 Doing all the plumbing required to build your app with npm, webpack, babel, grunt, gulp, hot-reload, etc... was a real pain and this was part of the reason of the _"JS fatigue"_ that existed during the years from to 2015-2017.